Police probe football street fight after Morton v Falkirk

 The teams drew 1-1 at Cappielow but video footage has emerged, and also been sent to The Falkirk Herald, showing clashes at the end of Sinclair Street, just yards from Morton’s ground.
 They are said to be between groups of rival fans after the match.

-Police attended the disturbance, which saw traffic cones thrown across the road and near the busy dual carriageway on Clydeside amid football chanting from the groups and crowds gathering nearby.
+Police attended the disturbance, which saw traffic cones thrown across the road and near the busy A8 dual carriageway amid football chanting from the groups and crowds gathering nearby.

 And a force spokeswoman confirmed the incident was being investigated, though no arrests had yet been made.